singhritesh85/AWS-to-Azure-Connection-using-Site2Site-and-transitgateway/README.md

 Wait till the Connection Status changed to Connected.
 Now check in AWS Console wheather the 2nd tunnel of Virtual Private Gateway became UP or not.
 ```
-12. Now edit the route table associated with created Virtual Private Cloud (VPC)
+12. Now edit the route table associated with created Virtual Private Clouds (VPCs) and route of the Route Table associated with Transit Gateway
 ```
+Do the entry in route of the Route Table of VPC-1 for Azure Subnet through the Virtual Private Gateway
+Destination: 172.19.0.0/24
+Target: Transit Gateway that we created earlier.
+Destination: 172.20.0.0/24
+Target: Transit Gateway that we created earlier.
+Destination: 172.21.0.0/24
+Target: Transit Gateway that we created earlier.
+Destination: 10.20.0.0/24
+Target: Transit Gateway that we created earlier.

-Do the entry in route of the Route Table of VPC for Azure Subnet through the Virtual Private Gateway
+Do the entry in route of the Route Table of VPC-2 for Azure Subnet through the Virtual Private Gateway
+Destination: 172.19.0.0/24
+Target: Transit Gateway that we created earlier.
+Destination: 172.20.0.0/24
+Target: Transit Gateway that we created earlier.
+Destination: 172.21.0.0/24
+Target: Transit Gateway that we created earlier.
-Destination: 172.19.1.0/24
+Destination: 10.10.0.0/24
-Target: Virtual Private Gateway that we created earlier.
+Target: Transit Gateway that we created earlier.

+Do the entry in route of the Route Table associated with Transit Gateway
+CIDR: 172.19.0.0/24
+Attachment: Transit Gateway Attachment that was created automatically after creation of AWS VPN Site-to-Site Connection.
+Type: Active

+CIDR: 172.20.0.0/24
+Attachment: Transit Gateway Attachment that was created automatically after creation of AWS VPN Site-to-Site Connection.
+Type: Active

+CIDR: 172.21.0.0/24
+Attachment: Transit Gateway Attachment that was created automatically after creation of AWS VPN Site-to-Site Connection.
+Type: Active
 ```
-Finally ping the two Private IPs of Azure VM from EC2 and EC2 from from Azure VM.
+Finally ping the Private IPs of Azure VM from EC2 and EC2 from Azure VM, Azure VM from Azure VM (in differnet VNet) and EC2 from EC2(in different VPC).